uglory-gll/javasec/ruoyi-vue-pro.md

 [Description]

-There is a directory traversal vulnerability in the backend file upload interface of Ruoyi Vue Pro v2.4.1, specifically in the `/admin-api/infra/file/upload` section.
+There is a directory traversal vulnerability in the backend file upload interface of ruoyi-vue-pro v2.4.1, specifically in the `/admin-api/infra/file/upload` section.
 Hackers can exploit this vulnerability to upload any file to any directory on the server.
 If it is a Linux server, the SSH private key may be replaced, resulting in the loss of server privileges.

 POC